MarieGiy/P.Square-Tests/README.md

 # P.Square-Tests

-Add simple test for verifing signing in and 'Alerts and Notices' tab Main flow:
+Add a simple test for verifying the 'Alerts and Notices' tab with Sign-in Main flow:
-- Verify that the user is sign in ParentSquare (with valid credantials)
-- Verify that the user is placed on 'Allerts and Notices' tab
+- Verify that the user is signed in to ParentSquare (with valid credentials), the user opened the 'Alerts and Notices' tab

+#Usage
+Python3 main.py